michyli/kidrone/README.md

 ```bash
 pip install -r requirements.txt
 ```
+3. Generate coordinates from [here](https://www.keene.edu/campus/maps/tool/), and paste them into *coordinates.csv*
-3. Test using the run.py file
+4. Test using the run.py file
 ## Structures
 Below explains the structure of the algorithm
 <!-- TODO: Need to be Completed -->